Your trusted partner in cosmetic care abroad

 Is Breast Reduction Safe in Thailand?

 Yes.
 Breast reduction at JCI-accredited hospitals in Thailand meets the same safety standards as the US, UK, and Australia.
 Our partner surgeons hold Thai Board certification in plastic and reconstructive surgery and perform reductions across all volume ranges.
-The procedure has high global satisfaction rates — consistently above 90% in published studies — and complication rates at experienced centres are low.
+Validated patient-reported outcome studies, such as Coriddi and colleagues using the BREAST-Q, consistently show significant improvements in satisfaction and physical, psychosocial, and sexual well-being after reduction, and complication rates at experienced centres are low.

 Stop smoking at least four weeks before surgery.
 Nicotine restricts blood flow to the skin flaps and nipple, and the T-junction incision point is particularly vulnerable to wound healing problems in smokers.
-Choose a JCI-accredited hospital with overnight monitoring capacity — breast reduction patients should be observed for at least one night.
+Choose a JCI-accredited hospital with overnight monitoring capacity.
+Breast reduction patients should be observed for at least one night.
 Complete all pre-operative blood work and provide a full medication history.
-If you are on blood thinners or hormonal contraception, discuss timing adjustments with your surgeon well before the procedure date.
+If you are on blood thinners or hormonal contraception, discuss timing adjustments with your surgeon well before the procedure date, since some forms of the pill raise clot risk.
+To lower the risk of deep-vein thrombosis after general anaesthesia, start walking the day of surgery, stay well hydrated, and on the flight home keep moving around the cabin, flex your calves regularly, and wear compression stockings if your surgeon advises them.

 When Is Revision Needed?